-Mark Zuckerberg wants to connect the world together and Facebook is his vehicle to to achieve that goal.
+Mark Zuckerberg wants to connect the world and Facebook is his vehicle to achieve that goal.

 Nelson Mandela’s mission was to liberate all people from the continuing bondage of poverty, suffering, gender and other discrimination.

-Our north star is to inspire millions to live a minimalist vegan lifestyle.
-This blog together with Fairlings are stepping stones towards this goal.
+Our north star is to inspire millions to live a minimalist, vegan lifestyle.
+This blog together with Fairlings are the stepping stones toward reaching this goal.

 Don’t get to hung up on reaching your goal.
 The whole point of your north star is to help you make informed decisions today.
 Be content with your progress, knowing that you’re one step closer towards your mission.

 Over time you may find that your north star will evolve as you evolve.
 That’s completely fine.
 You may experience something that pushes you in a different direction.

 You may also reach your goal, which means it’s time to set a new mission.
 This could mean an extension of your current goal or a new one altogether.

 Is having a north star for everyone?

 “There is no passion to be found playing small – in settling for a life that is less than the one you are capable of living.” – Nelson Mandela